-Let's first understand what makes events group into an issue.
+Let's first understand how events group into an issue.
+The issue

 What is a fingerprint?
 A fingerprint is a way to uniquely identify an event.
 Sentry sets a fingerprint by default for you.
 Sentry uses its own built-in grouping algorithms to generate a fingerprint based on information available within the event such as a stack trace, exception, and message.
 Events with the same fingerprint are grouped together.

 Do I need to do anything?
 No. A stack trace is used by default if it's available.
 So if two events have the same stack trace, then they will group into one issue.
 If you have separate issues that you'd like to group together, then this guide will show you how.